-We interviewed tech leaders about distractions and deep work in engineering teams.
-They were united that an engineering team needs an environment free of distractions...
+We interviewed tech leaders about distractions, focus time, and deep work in engineering teams.
+They were united that an engineering team needs an environment free of...

 A lot of us won’t notice it, but people are constantly put down, made fun of, upset, or even frightened.
 In other words, degraded, humiliated, offended, or intimidated.
 At school, it was the teacher’s responsibility to be alert, see the situation for what it is and take action to stop the note from going around the classroom or to take the side of the victim.